-When the execution is completed normally, then you can find files, 'cdia.Dos.val' and 'cdia.Dos.vec' in the directory 'work'.
+When the execution is completed normally, then you can find files 'cdia.Dos.val' and 'cdia.Dos.vec' in the directory 'work'.
 The eigenvalues and eigenvectors are stored in the files 'cdia.Dos.val' and 'cdia.Dos.vec' in a text and binary forms, respectively.
-The DOS calculation is supported even for the O(N) calculation, while Gaussian broadening methods is employed in this case.
+The DOS calculation is supported even for the O(N) calculation, while a Gaussian broadening method is employed in this case.